lenaMK/doc/conf/Intermedialites_theMatterOfMaps.md

 Tim Ingold’s theoretical insights strengthen counter-cartographic practices to think and make from our positionnality within the land, building knowledge as we experience it rather then from afore-collected information and materials.
 It also provides an additional layer of interpretation to *[…] and counting*.
 As the fuzzy hair can’t quite be tamed, the surface of the map only evokes the built infrastructure.
 The hand-drawn serpentine paths are present throughout the map but invisible at a distance.
 The only way to move across the map is by wayfaring.
 Fingers gently parse the fur to find and follow the arteries, touch becomes the guiding sense through the interface.

 Tactile epistemologies have long been sidelined by western knowledge production.
-Tactile data visualisation, such as « incorporat[ing] stories (qualitative data) and numbers (quantitative data) into [indigenous] textiles, fabrics, governments and ceremonies » was long disregarded by western powers, both as representations of legal agreements and as historical approaches to data visualisation (O’Connor et al 2023, 68).
+Tactile data visualisation, such as « incorporat[ing] stories (qualitative data) and numbers (quantitative data) into [indigenous] textiles, fabrics, governments and ceremonies » was long disregarded by western powers, both as representations of legal agreements and as historical approaches that would include indigenous epistemologies in data visualisation (O’Connor et al 2023, 68).
 Textile practitioners and their tactile knowledge were also sidelined.
 Anni Albers notes in 1965 how we have increasingly grown insensitive in our perception by touch.
-Modern industry saves us time and manual labor, but « it also bars us from taking part in the forming of material and leaves idle our sense of touch and with it those formative factulties that are stimulated by it. »  ([1965] 1974), 62)
+Modern industry saves us time and manual labour, but « it also bars us from taking part in the forming of material and leaves idle our sense of touch and with it those formative factulties that are stimulated by it. »  ([1965] 1974), 62)

-In the context of cartography, tactility allows for different interactions with cartography: the “viewer” is invited to physically interact with the map, going beyond the visual sphere to experience a sensory implication with the mapped territory.
-Reinstating a sensory-driven narrative relinquishes control over to land to favour an embodied relationship to it.
+In the context of cartography, reinstating a sensory-driven narrative relinquishes control over to land to favour an embodied relationship to it.
+Tactility allows for different interactions with cartography: the “viewer” is invited to physically interact with the map, going beyond the visual sphere to experience a sensory implication with the mapped territory.
 Going beyond vision makes space for tactile ways of knowing, responding to Bruce Mau’s call « to explore, experiment, and invent new formats and combinations of sensory experience, new ways of telling stories. » (Mau 2018, 20).
 Multisensory design practices are also more inclusive, as they « [support] everyone’s opportunity to receive information, explore the world, and experience joy, wonder, and social connections, regardless of our sensory abilities. » (Lupton and Lipps 2018, 9)

 ### Piercing narratives